We have updated our data protection policies on 24 May 2018.

 - The customer's base data such as the name, address, e-mail address, telephone number, customer identifiers such as customer number and identification information in different extents, from strong electronic authentication (standard data content from the Population Register Centre) to user names and passwords chosen by the users is used by us to identify customers and offer services to them through various media and modes of transport.

-- Identifying information concerning the customer's Travel Card such as card number.
+- Identifying information concerning the customer's HSL card such as card number.

 - Special information provided by the customer such as the “Entitled to a companion” data item and authorization data item.